ChrstphrHll/npc_gen/students/Gianesia Onvyr.md

 ### Description
 - Dwarf Monk from Beleriand
 - 6th year Protection student in Burk
-- short wavy dark red hair that's plain, Blue eyes, and Light skin
+- short straight white hair that's plain, Blue eyes, and Light skin
 - Is Humorous and Opportunistic, and has Competition as their ideal

 ### Organizations